CosyVerif/data-server/scenarios/DeleteUserTest.md

 -- sucess or cases errors) can have present itself to us :
 --
 -- * delete a user exist,
--- * delete a user not exist,
+-- * delete a user not exist or deleted,
 -- * unauthorized delete a user,
 -- * internal server error
 -- ...